What is a data lake?

 • Streaming support

-• SQL to deeplearning workloads supported
+• SQL to deep learning workloads supported

-Delta lake
+Delta Lake

 alt text

-• Delta log keeps track of every transaction that happens on a delta table
+• Delta log keeps track of every transaction that happens on a Delta table

-• Log is a json file with information on each and every operation that happens (all CRUD operations)
+• Log is a JSON file with information on each and every operation that happens (all CRUD operations)

-• Data is stored in parquet format
+• Data is stored in Parquet format

 Summary